International Association for the Advancement of High Performance Thin Layer Chromatography (HPTLC Association)

 The Board may nominate any candidate to be suggested for election by the Assembly of Members.

-Members of the Board are elected by a simple majority of the members present.
+Each member of the Board is elected by a simple majority of the members present.

-The Officers of the Board are elected by the Board of Directors from amongst its elected members.
+The Officers of the Board (except the Chairperson of the Executive Committee (§3) are elected by the Board of Directors from amongst its elected members.
 They may represent the HPTLC Association to the public.

 The President represents the HPTLC Association in legal matters.
 The president will call and chair all the meetings of the Board of Directors as well as the Assembly of Members.
 In indecisive elections and votes, the President has the casting vote.